 BlackRock is the largest asset manager in the world, with $4.721 trillion in total AUM and clients in more than 100 countries.

-Product diversity and a heavier concentration in the institutional channel provide BlackRock with a much stickier set of assets than its peers.
+Product diversity and a heavier concentration in the institutional channel have traditionally provided BlackRock with a much stickier set of assets than its peers.

 BlackRock's well diversified product mix makes it agnostic to shifts among asset classes and investment strategies, limiting the impact that market swings and/or withdrawals from individual asset classes or investment styles can have on its AUM.
 Read more

 The sheer size and scale of BlackRock's operations could end up being the biggest impediment to the firm's AUM growth longer term.

 Despite accounting for two thirds of total long-term AUM, institutional clients generate less than one third of BlackRock's long-term base fees given the lower fee structure attached to these large investment mandates.

-Larry Fink has been chairman and CEO of BlackRock since the company's formation in 1998, having run the entities that would eventually be formed into BlackRock since 1988.
-Fink's exceptional leadership has been the driving force behind much of BlackRock's Read more
+Larry Fink has been chairman and CEO of BlackRock since the company first went public in 1999, having run the entities that would eventually be formed into the asset management firm since 1988.
+Fink's exceptional leadership has been the driving force Read more